 Internal data references are used to do primary research on a given topic.
 As a researcher, you can go to internal sources to get information.
 All the work of the study is easy for it.

 Some of the different internal data are accounting resources, sales force reports, internal experts, and miscellaneous reports.
+Practical business intelligence relies on the synergy between analytics and reporting, where analytics uncovers valuable insights, and reporting communicates these findings to stakeholders.

 External sources of data